the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 Could you link this approach with the bottom-up analysis?
 It could be nice to verify that the significant timeframes you found in the bottom-up correspond to some meaningful events!
 ```
 You decide to target first the "Politics" and "Social Justice" clusters.
-Your base hypothethis would be that those two themes correspond the most to your previous events.
+Your base hypothesis would be that those two themes correspond the most to your previous events.

-These events will be used to test our hypothethis of the significant timeframes from the bottom-up analysis.
+These events will be used to test your hypothesis of the significant timeframes from the bottom-up analysis.

 {% include sentiment_evol_social_justice_w_events.html %}
 {% include sentiment_evol_politics_w_events.html %}

 Overall, the events fall into a significant timespan.
-It makes sense that the Brexit Referendum falls more in the Politics topic and that we see a significant increase for this event.
+It makes sense that the Brexit Referendum falls more in the Politics topic and that you see a significant increase for this event.

 On the other hand, there are significant increases during the USA election and the Paris attack in the Social Justice topic.
-These are subjects more controvertial, with people giving their opinion on social matters related to those topics.
+These are subjects more controversial, with people giving their opinion on social matters related to those topics.

-> In conlusion, some significant timespan do correspond to events that you defined as meaningful!
+> In conclusion, some significant timespans do correspond to events that you defined as meaningful!

 But be careful... you can't be sure at 100% that those two facts are indeed correlated.